cooperchen110/javlibrary/README.md

 scrapy crawl actor
 ```
 > If you don't want to store your data with mongoDB, you can modify the piplines.py file
+- Last, do your other business and leave the crawler running until finished